AlchemyCMS/alchemy-solidus/README.md

 This gem is a [Alchemy CMS](https://github.com/magiclabs/alchemy_cms) and [Spree](https://github.com/spree/spree) connector.

+### For now it does two things:

-It provides an Alchemy module that displays Spree admin in an iframe inside Alchemy admin.
+1. It provides an Alchemy module that displays Spree admin in an iframe inside Alchemy admin.
-It gives you a new Essence for Alchemy called EssenceSpreeProduct that you can use to place a Spree product on your page.
+2. It gives you a new Essence for Alchemy called EssenceSpreeProduct that you can use to place a Spree product on your page.

+### TODO:

+1. Share admin session between Alchemy and Spree.

 ## Installation